 I can’t believe I never posted this recipe!
 It’s an old one and you may know it, but how often do you remember to make Chocolate Haystacks?
 These are real crowdpleasers, and they are so easy.

 To make Chocolate Haystacks, all you do is combine chow mein noodles with a mixture of melted chocolate and nuts.
 It's as simple as that, but there are more than a few variations to make yours stand out.
 My favorite is this one, which calls for a mixture of melted chocolate and butterscotch morsels.
-The recipe will give you about 36, but if you just want to make a small batch for the family, it’s easy to halve or even quarter.
+The recipe will give you about 36, but if you just want to make a small batch of Haystacks for the family, it’s easy to halve or even quarter.